 Américo Mateus - Ph.D - has a Ph.D degree in Business Management and Marketing from Évora University and an undergraduate background in Industrial Design, completed in IADE.
 Currently is lecturer and invited teacher at IADE (since 1998), Évora University (since 2006), FH.Voralberg in Dornbirn Austria (since 2006).
 He has been working as Designer, Creative Director and Innovation Expert consultant.
 Since 2001, he is a researcher at UNIDCOM/IADE, where he developed and registered the IDEAS(R)EVOLUTION co-creation Design Thinking methodology.
 He is author and coauthor of more than 35 international scientific research papers published and presented around the theme of Design Thinking, Innovation and Creativity.

-Ingrid Andersson - Ms Ingrid Andersson, EMBA, HEC Paris, with a major in Differentiation and Innovation through Services.
+Ms Ingrid Andersson, EMBA, HEC Paris, with a major in Differentiation and Innovation through Services.
 Her research focuses on community engagement and digital society, business development and women entrepreneurship.
-Her major current engagements include citizen engagement in support of nature-based solutions in URBiNAT coupled with “learn-for-life”, a novel holistic behavioural-change methodology developed in collaboration with researchers at Karolinska Institute in Stockholm and King’s College in London.
-Other current projects include “JUMP”, a behaviour-based health promotion program targeting primary schools, and a project on capacity-building in support of women-entrepreneurship, both with support of Qatar Foundation.
+Her major current engagements include citizen engagement in support of nature-based solutions in URBiNAT coupled with “learn-for-life”, a novel holistic behavioral-change methodology developed in collaboration with researchers at Karolinska Institute in Stockholm and King’s College in London.
+Other current projects include “JUMP”, a behavior-based health promotion program targeting primary schools, and a project on capacity-building in support of women-entrepreneurship, both with support of Qatar Foundation.
+Recently, she was engaged in SI-Drive, an EU-project on Social Innovation, where her focus was on Social innovation in health and social issues.
+A serial entrepreneur with a strong track record of establishing private companies as well as not-for-profit associations, she has been a member of the OECD-MENA Women’s Business Forum for ten years.
+Further, for two decades, she has been engaged in the development of “zero-emission” eco-houses and local community development.
+In collaboration with Japanese partners, she established the first "Swedish Ecovillage" in Nagoya, Japan, based on exports from Sweden of tailor-made pre-manufactured houses and comprising a self-reliant ecosystem embedding nature-based solutions with regard to renewable energy systems as well as water- and waste management.

 Knud Erik Hilding-Hamann